eliphan/Rails-with-JS/note2.md

 Category has many users through books

 Chapter belongs to a book

+Comments belongs to a book
+Comments belongs to a user

+Reviewer has many comments

 --Artwork belongs to a user
 --Artwork belongs to a book